gbv/jskos-server/README.md

 # Batch import multiple files or URLs
 npm run import-batch -- mappings files.txt
 # files.txt should contain one file or URL per line with the full path and no escaping.
+# You can, for example, store these batch import files in folder `imports` which is ignored in git.
 ```

 ## Usage